Tess (2016 film)

-Tess is a South African Afrikaans-language drama based on the novel Whiplash by Tracey Farren.
+Tess is a 2016 South African Afrikaans-language drama based on the novel Whiplash by Tracey Farren.

-The film, like the novel, is set in the Cape Town seaside suburb of Muizenberg.
+The film, like the novel, is set in the Capetonian seaside suburb of Muizenberg.
 It was directed by Meg Rickards and starred, among others, Christia Visser, Nse Ikpe-Etim, Brendon Daniels, Dann-Jacques Mouton, Quanita Adams and Lee anne Van Rooi.
 The screenplay was also written by Tracey Farren.
 It was shot by Dutch director of photography Bert Haitsma and edited by Linda Man.
 It was produced by Kim Williams and Paul Egan.

 Plot

-Tess tells the story of sassy twenty-year-old who sells her body on Cape Town's streets.
-She survives by popping painkillers by the bunch and through her wry humour.
+Tess tells the story of the sassy eponynmous twenty-year-old who sells her body on Cape Town's streets.
+She survives by popping painkillers by the bunch and through her wry humor.
 But her life turns upside down when she falls pregnant.
 Though Tess tries to run, her past torments her.
 She begins to question her own sanity.
 Tess fights back, fighting her demons, searching for the truth.